Shimshal: History

 Khurdopin glacier and Shimshal River, 2017.
 Several glaciers flow into the Shimshal Valley, and are prone to blocking the river.
 Khurdopin glacier surged in 2016–17, creating a sizable lake.

 The village of Shimshal was founded in 1450 by Mamu Singh, the brother of "Chu Singh".
 Both were Burushaski peakers and they belonged to the "Brong Family".
 Mamu Singh was fond of hunting and other mountain sports.
 One day, in search of ibex, he went to Gojal.
 During his hunting trip, he fell in love with a beautiful girl who he then married.
 They started to live in the area of Boiber.
 Once, he climbed up to the summit of Karun Kuh which provided him a chance to view the entire region and to see the grazing ground of Lup Goz, which they traveled to with a flock of sheep and goats.

 Later, he climbed on the high ground running east, and saw the vast area of "Shimshal Valley" (Shingshal).
 He noticed that there were signs of existence of a water channel.
 He came to the conclusion that this flat barren land had been cultivated some time in the past.
 Thus, Mamu Singh decided to cultivate the abandoned land.
 He repaired the broken water channel and got water running through it for irrigation.
 After cultivations in the new settlement Mamu Singh decided to relocate from Astan to Shimshal along with his wife and herds..
 They had a son who went on to produce further descendants, populating the area.

+Pakistan

 The Pakistan Army came to Shimshal in the late 1960s and was posted in Pamir because of border disputes with China.
 Many Shimshalis worked as porters for the army.
 Today, many Shimshalis work as porters for trekking and mountaineering groups and expeditions.

+Geography

+The village was inaccessible by motor roads until October 2003, when a new road from the Karakoram Highway at Passu was constructed.
+It is 56 km to reach the Shimshal Valley from Passu.
+Self-help or Nomus (in local Wakhi language) is the major driver for infrastructure development in Shimshal.
+Shimshal is the largest valley of the Hunza District of Gilgit-Baltistan.
+Its extensive pasture lands include Shimshal Pamir, Gujerav, Yazghail and Loopghar.